SAP-samples/integration-mcp-gateway/tutorials/composed-mcp-server/exercises/ex2/README.md

 - **Transformation & Mediation** — Payload modification, format conversion, JavaScript or Python scripts

 For this workshop, the default configuration is sufficient.
 Return to the **Overview** tab and proceed to deployment.

-> [!NOTE]
-> **No action needed** — the default policy settings are pre-configured and ready to use.
-You do not need to modify any policy for this workshop.

 ---